-- 8. The Authority shall assess, on a case-by-case basis, whether an OTT service, or class of OTT services, can be classified as a telecommunications or broadcasting service. - 9.
-The Authority's assessment of OTT services will be made based on the criteria contained in the Act's definitions of the terms telecommunications and broadcasting services and the applicability of the relevant provisions contained in the Act - 10.
-The Authority may consider adapting its Authorisation Framework to specify new classifications for OTT communications and media services.
+- 10. The Authority shall assess whether an OTT service (or class of OTTs, that is OTTs with similar features) meets the three criteria listed in the Act's definition of a telecommunications service and public telecommunications service: - a.
+The service must offer the transmission of programmes . - b.
+The service must be delivered via the use of telecommunications. - c.
+The service must be offered for reception by the general public - 11.
+The Authority's assessment of OTT services will be made based on the criteria contained in the Act's definitions of the terms telecommunications and broadcasting services and the applicability of the relevant provisions contained in the Act. - 12.
+The Authority shall adapt its Authorisation Framework to specify new classifications for OTT communications and media services, where applicable.